 PRECAUTION: Do not deliver the filter by pushing it beyond the end of the introducer sheath.
-To achiev proper placement, unsheath the stationary filter.
-Do not twist the pusher wire handle at anytime during proper placement, un this procedure.
+To achieve proper placement, unsheath the stationary filter.
+Do not twist the pusher handle at anytime during this procedure.

 Figure 9: Releasing of Filter